vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_firewall_error.md

 The `vic-machine` utility includes an `update firewall` command, that you can use to modify the firewall on the ESXi host or the ESXi hosts in a cluster.

-You use `--allow` and `--deny` flags to enable and disable the `vSPC` ruleset.
+You use `--allow` and `--deny` flags to enable and disable a firewall rule named `vSPC`.
 When enabled, the `vSPC` rule allows all outbound TCP traffic from the target host or hosts.
 If you disable the rule, you must configure the firewall via another method to allow outbound connections on port 2377 over TCP.
 If you do not enable the rule or configure the firewall, vSphere Integrated Containers does not function, and you cannot deploy VCHs.

 Neither of the `vic-machine create` or `vic-machine delete` commands modify the firewall.
 You can run `vic-machine update firewall --allow` before you run `vic-machine create` and run `vic-machine update firewall --deny` after `vic-machine delete`.